Current Students 2017-2018

 Gabriel Benton (M.M. organ ’18) is a keyboardist with a passion for bringing early music alive to contemporary audiences.
 He received his bachelor’s degree in harpsichord performance from the Oberlin Conservatory of Music, where he also worked as a church organist and keyboard technician.
 In addition to performing on historical keyboards and organ, Gabriel sang in choirs and played recorder with the Oberlin Baroque Orchestra and Mountainside Baroque.
-He then received a master’s degree in historical performance at the Juilliard School, where he played keyboards and recorders with the period instrument orchestra Juilliard415.
-He has performed across the country, recently appearing at the Boston Early Music Festival, and with the New World Symphony.
-He has won several awards including the York Symphony Orchestra Concerto Competition, the Harold Hunt Organ Scholarship, the Earl Russel Award in Historical Performance, and two summer workshop scholarships from Early Music America.
+He continued studying historical performance with a master’s degree from the Juilliard School, where he played keyboards and recorders with the period instrument orchestra Juilliard415.
+He has performed across the country, recently appearing with the American Bach Soloists in San Fransisco and with the New World Symphony in Miami.
+He has won several awards, including the York Symphony Orchestra Concerto Competition, the Harold Hunt Organ Scholarship, the Earl Russel Award in Historical Performance, and two summer workshop scholarships from Early Music America.

 Elizabeth Bickley (M.A.R. ’18) is interested in the distinction and overlap between sacred and public space and the various communal activities enabled within each.
 In particular, she will investigate the private and public divide ingrained in societal norms and how such organization shapes religious worship, play, the position of the arts, and communal memory in today’s pluralistic society.
 She graduated from the University of Virginia in 2014 with a degree in English Literature and Latin American Studies, and spent the last two years working as an administrative and research assistant at a research institute for social science and humanities scholarship.
 Off the clock, she led tours at her local art museum, served as a stagehand for outdoor performances, and volunteered at city festivals.